 - S.1.2.1.
 Length.
 Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
 Width.
 In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
-Graduations shall in no case be less than 0.008 inch in width. - S.1.2.3.
+Graduations shall in no case be less than 0.2 mm (0.008 in) in width. - S.1.2.3.
 Clear Interval Between Graduations.
-The clear interval shall not be less than 0.04 inch.
+The clear interval shall not be less than 1.0 mm (0.04 in).
 If the graduations are not parallel, the measurement shall be made: - (a) along the line of relative movement between the graduations at the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.

-S.1.3.1.
-Symmetry. - The index of an indicator shall be symmetrical with respect to the graduations, at least throughout that portion of its length associated with the graduations.

-S.1.3.2.
-Length. - The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plan, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 0.04 inch.
+- S.1.3.1.
+Symmetry.
+The index of an indicator shall be symmetrical with respect to the graduations, at least throughout that portion of its length associated with the graduations. - S.1.3.2.
+Length.
+The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plan, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 1.0 mm (0.04 in).

-S.1.3.3.
-Width. - The width of the index of an indicator in relation to the series of graduations with which it is used shall not be greater than:

-- (a) the width of the widest graduation, and - (b) the width of the minimum clear interval between graduations.
+- S.1.3.3.
+Width.
+The width of the index of an indicator in relation to the series of graduations with which it is used shall not be greater than: - (a) the width of the widest graduation, and - (b) the width of the minimum clear interval between graduations.